TC's Big Bird Cake

 I made this cake back in the 70's for my nephew, Charlie (TC-Tough Charlie), when he turned five years old.
 What a spectacular event.
-We had his favorite foods, the cake, which was frosted to resemble feathers and Big Bird's face.
+We served his favorite foods and the cake, which was frosted to resemble Big Bird's face.
 We played 'pin the tail on Big Bird', a game I designed.
 We found a stuffed Big Bird in a fireman's suit, a profession which fascinated Charlie at the time.
-It was terrific and the cake was delicious!
-Decorating the cake with frosting was a challenge for a beginner and it took me an entire day, but it was so much fun.
+We all had a terrific time and the cake was delicious!
+Decorating the cake with frosting to resemble feathers was a challenge for a beginner and it took me an entire day, but it was so much fun.
 The results were rewarding, and Charlie loved it.
 To make the same Big Bird, you would need the cake pan (my brother, who collects cake pans, has mine now), unless you are adept at shaping cakes from round or rectangular shapes.
 Actually, that would be fairly easy to do with this cake.
 As noted below, the cake can be made in other size pans so it makes a delicious presentation in any shape or form for any special event with a large gathering.

 - 4 cups sifted all-purpose flour